 Students interested in Practical Nursing can enroll in this curriculum; however, the Health Arts (HN) major will likely better complement career goals.
 Regardless of the Health Arts major (HT or HN), completion of the required curriculum will be dependent upon acceptance into the Penn College Practical Nursing major.
 To view detailed information on practical nursing acceptance criteria and the admission ranking system, consult the following website: http://www.pct.edu/catalog/specialadmission.htm.

 Developmental course work must be remediated prior to Practical Nursing course work.
 For other students in this major, developmental course work must be remediated prior to, or in conjunction with regular course work.
 All developmental work must be satisfied within the first 12 credits of the curriculum.

 All general education courses that meet College requirements will be eligible for transfer according to College policy.
-College-level credit can be awarded for non-traditional training/education that has led to a recognized credential including (but not necessarily limited to) certification, licensure, and/or registration.
+College-level credit can be awarded for non-traditional training/education that has led to a current, recognized U.S. credential including (but not necessarily limited to) certification, licensure, and/or registration.
 The training and related work experience must equal at least nine credits.
 Student credentials and experiences will be evaluated by the School of Health Sciences to determine the number of credits that can be awarded.
 Students who complete this major can be eligible for transfer into the College's bachelor's degree in Applied Health Studies or Technology Management.